nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 arguments to `DeleteSessionCommandParser` to construct a `DeleteSessionCommand`.
 This `DeleteSessionCommand` is returned to the `LogicManager` which will then executes it with reference to the model argument.

-The model will first get the current `FilteredSessionList` instance to get the `Session` to be deleted.
+The model will first get the current `FilteredSessionList` instance to get the session to be deleted.
 It will then check whether there exist any schedule associated to the session.
 As there are currently 2 schedules associated to the "enduranceTraining" session in FitEgo and the boolean `isForced` is set to true, the model will remove them from `AddressBook`.
 It will then create a `CommandResult` to relay feedback message back to the UI and return control back to `LogicManager`.
-It will persist these changes by saving it to the storage.
+It will persist these changes by saving the addressbook to the storage.

 #### 3.4.2 Design Considerations

 In designing this feature, we had to consider several alternative ways in which we can choose to handle session deletion.

-- **Alternative 1 (current choice):** Delete Session only after all associated Schedules are deleted.
+- **Alternative 1 (current choice):** Delete session only after all associated schedules are deleted.
     - Pros:
         1. Easier to maintain data integrity.
     - Cons:
         1. Extra logic inside the method implementation.
-        2. May have performance issues in terms of response time if there are a lot of Schedules or Sessions stored in FitEgo.
+        2. May have performance issues in terms of response time if there are a lot of schedules or sessions stored in FitEgo.

-- **Alternative 2:** Mark Session as deleted and treat Schedules with deleted Session as invalid
+- **Alternative 2:** Mark session as deleted and treat schedules with deleted session as invalid
     - Pros:
         1. Easier to implement the method.
         2. No need to handle additional force flag option.
     - Cons:
-        1. We must keep track of deleted Sessions, which might bloat up the application over time.
+        1. We must keep track of deleted sessions, which might bloat up the application over time.
         2. Harder to maintain data integrity over time.

-- **Alternative 3:** Delete the Session without checking for associated Schedules
+- **Alternative 3:** Delete the session without checking for associated schedules
     - Pros: Easy to implement.
-    - Cons: A Schedule might have invalid Session, breaking data integrity.
+    - Cons: A schedule might have invalid session, breaking data integrity.

 ### 3.5 Add Schedule feature